Guide to NP-Led Research

 Life as an NP Researcher

 NPs can go into research for any number of reasons.
 For some, it’s a savvy career move.
 For others, it’s personal drive.
 But most NPs in research, Dr. Noonan says, choose to get their PhD in nursing because they’re in practice and running into problems and questions that they can’t quite get the answers to.
-And, instead of giving up, they push through: deciding to figure out the answers for themselves.
+And, instead of giving up, they push through, deciding to figure out the answers for themselves.

 “Most NPs have the qualities of good researchers: attention to detail, curiosity, persistence,” Dr. Noonan says.
 “These are general things, but they’re really important.
 If you came across the same clinical issues and questions all the time, and were not interested in developing new knowledge and new ways to figure those out, then you probably wouldn’t be driven to go get your PhD.”

 There’s often a mix of purpose and kismet when selecting one’s first area of research.
 For Dr. Noonan, it was tobacco cessation.
-While she was getting her NP degree, one of her mentors developed the first NP training for tobacco cessation, and Dr. Noonan was one of the first NPs trained to deliver this tobacco cessation in her practice.
+While she was getting her NP degree, one of her mentors developed the first NP training for tobacco cessation, and Dr. Noonan was among the first NPs trained to deliver this training in her practice.
 Later, while working in rural and underserved areas, she noticed the lack of access her patient population had to standard tobacco cessation treatments and services.
 Spurred on by a family history impacted negatively through tobacco use, Dr. Noonan did research into digital interventions related to tobacco cessation that could reach patients with limited or no access to primary care services.

 “Eventually, hopefully, your research is put into practice, though that may be many years down the road,” Dr. Noonan says.
 “But part of the reward is that the research you are doing is still directly benefiting many patients.
 And then you can take that new knowledge and use it to inform your practice, too.
 I think that’s the most rewarding piece.”